anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter01.rst

        of systems to focus attention on topics of greater importance or general concepts.
 It can be the result of decoupling.
    * - Anuket
-     - A LFN open-source project developing open reference infrastructure models, architectures, tools, and programs.
+     - A Linux Foundation Networking (LFN) open source project developing open reference infrastructure models, architectures, tools, and programs.
    * - CaaS Containers as a Service
      - A Platform suitable to host and run Containerised workloads, such as Kubernetes.
 Instances of CaaS Platforms are known as **CaaS Clusters**.
    * - CaaS Manager
      - A management plane function that manages the lifecycle (instantiation, scaling, healing, etc.) of one or more CaaS instances, including communication with VIM for control plane and node lifecycle management.